-The American College of Sports Medicine has launched a new national campaign called "Exercise is Medicine ®."
-It is designed to educate and train health care professionals on how to most effectively prescribe regular exercise for their patients, and to make doing so a regular part of their practices.
+The American College of Sports Medicine has been engaged in a national campaign called "Exercise is Medicine ®."
+It was originally designed to educate and train health care professionals on how to most effectively prescribe regular exercise for their patients, and to make doing so a regular part of their practices.
 I and my colleague Edward Phillips, MD, Director of the Institute of Lifestyle Medicine in the Department of Physical Medicine and Rehabilitation, Harvard Medical School, are the authors of this official ACSM textbook in support of the program.
 It is based in part on my 1995 book Regular Exercise: A Handbook for Clinical Practice (New York: Springer Publishing).
 It was published in March, 2009 by Lippincott, Williams and Wilkins.
-It is available at a 20% discount directly from LWW through the link to it on this website.

-For this book I am the Associate Editor to Stephen Woolf, MD, MPH, Editor, with Evonne Kaplan-Liss, MD, MPH, Managing Editor.
+For this book I was the Associate Editor to Stephen Woolf, MD, MPH, Editor, with Evonne Kaplan-Liss, MD, MPH, Managing Editor.
 It is the 2nd edition of the first text in preventive medicine which is organized around the health-risk factors with which patients actually present to health care practitioners.
-Written by clinicians for clinicians with a number of new expert authors, the book lays out the details on gathering information from the patient, designing a personalized health maintenance plan, facilitating behavior change, and the work-up of abnormal results from screening tests.
+Written by clinicians for clinicians, with a number of new expert authors for the 2nd edition, the book lays out the details on gathering information from the patient, designing a personalized health maintenance plan, facilitating behavior change, and the work-up of abnormal results from screening tests.
 It also explains how to organize the practice and clinic to deliver quality preventive care and to obtain reimbursement.
-Chapters, for example, provide practical guidance on how to counsel patients about exercise, nutrition, tobacco use, substance use, sexually transmitted infections, and depression.
+Chapters, for example, provide practical guidance on how to counsel patients about exercise, nutrition, tobacco use, substance use, sexually transmitted infections, and dealing with depression.
 As well, it includes chapters on evidence-based screening tests and immunization, practice redesign, the use of electronic medical records, reimbursement, and on health promotion and disease prevention for children and adolescents.
 With this second edition there is a companion Website, www.healthpromodisprev.com, that features fully searchable text online, providing a fast, flexible multimedia library that is being updated continually.